-- Fixed-point Precision: - Signed (2's comp): The output is a Signed (2's complement) number. - Unsigned: The output is an Unsigned number. - Number of bits: Specifies the bit location of the binary point of the output number, where bit zero is the least significant bit. - Binary point: Position of the binary point. in the fixed-point output.
+- Arithematic Type: - Signed (2's comp): The output is a Signed (2's complement) number. - Unsigned: The output is an Unsigned number. - Number of bits: Specifies the bit location of the binary point of the output number, where bit zero is the least significant bit. - Binary point: Position of the binary point in the fixed-point output.